VincentAlcazer/StatAid/paper.md

 `StatAid` is a free open-source software provided as a R package allowing clinicians and researchers to perform statistical analysis through an intuitive graphical interface.
 It has been developed  using the Shiny package [@Chang:2020].
 Golem has been used for package compilation and deployment [@Guyader:2020].

 The software guide the users through all the steps of a data analysis, including multiple features:

- +Exploratory data analysis: distribution, count, missing-values and outliers check +Descriptive analysis, simple comparative analysis and publication ready 'table 1' output +Publication-ready graph customization
+- Exploratory data analysis: distribution, count, missing-values and outliers check

+- Descriptive analysis, simple comparative analysis and publication ready 'table 1' output

+- Publication-ready graph customization

- +Paired data analysis (case-control studies, repetead measures) +Univariate analysis and models for continuous and categorical outcome: Correlation, linear and logistic regression *Univariate analysis and models for time-dependant outcome: Kaplan-Meier curves and cox regression *Multivariate analysis and models for continuous and categorical outcome
+- Paired data analysis (case-control studies, repetead measures)

+- Univariate analysis and models for continuous and categorical outcome: Correlation, linear and logistic regression

+- Univariate analysis and models for time-dependant outcome: Kaplan-Meier curves and cox regression

+- Multivariate analysis and models for continuous and categorical outcome

 Its user-friendly interface can guide any clinician or researcher even with no previous software experience for its statistical analysis.
 In addition to a local version, a ready-to-use online version [(https://vincentalcazer.shinyapps.io/StatAid/)](https://vincentalcazer.shinyapps.io/StatAid/) is also alvailable, providing access to `StatAid` everywhere even on hospital / research center computers where no external software can be installed.